fin-hypergrid/core/README.md

-fin-cell-click|this is fired on cell click fin-grid-rendered|this is fired after a repaint occurs fin-double-click|fired on double click
+fin-cell-click|this is fired on cell click fin-grid-rendered|this is fired after a repaint occurs fin-double-click|fired on double click fin-cell-enter|this is fired when the mouse enters a new cell

 ```
     var jsonModel = document.querySelection('#json-grid');